What is Residency? | Work as a Physician Under the Supervision of Experienced Doctors

 How long is a residency

 The duration of a residency will depend on your specialization.
-Many programs last 3 to 7 years old.
-Pediatrics, internal medicine, and family doctors take 3 years to complete their program while urology and surgery take more than 4 years.
+Many programs last three to seven years.
+Pediatrics, internal, and family doctors take three years to complete their programs while urology and surgery programs take more than four years.

 How much do residents make?

-The average salary of a resident is $61,000.
-Residents specializing in allergy and immunology, medical genetics and infectious disease get better salaries than residents in family medicine, internal medicine, and emergency medicine.
+The average salary of a resident is $61,000 according to the American Medical Association.
+You will be likely to earn more on your second and third-year resident than your first-year resident.
+Residents specializing in allergy and immunology, medical genetics and infectious disease get better salaries than residents in family, internal, and emergency medical field.

 Earning a salary makes trainees or residents feel compensated enough for their duties.